jdtsmith/indent-bars/README.md

 - Works in the terminal, using a vertical bar character.

 ## What's New
+- **v0.6.0**:
+  - Simplify tree-sitter scope drawing.
+  - New option `indent-bars-ts-styling-scope` to swap the roles of in-scope and out-of-scope style.
 - **v0.5.2**: Ensure all old tree-sitter scopes regions are correctly invalidated when the scope is updated.
 - **v0.5.1**: Correctly handle tree-sitter scope highlight when multiple windows show the same buffer.
 - **v0.5**: A major new release with many added features and improvements.
   - Stipple-based bars are now free from artifacts when the same buffer appears in multiple windows.
-  - Position-aware tree-sitter _scope focus_ with fully configurable out-of-scope styling.
+  - Position-aware tree-sitter _scope focus_ with fully configurable in-scope/out-of-scope styling.
   - Theme-awareness: bar styling gets updated on theme change (e.g. for depth-based colors).
   - Two new highlight selection "methods" including a new default ("context").
   - Inhibit string and list bar descent without tree-sitter, using Emacs' syntax capabilities.